O JARGON BUSTER

 One

-of two competing forms of electronic punching equipment, replacing
+of two competing forms of electronic punching equipment,

-the traditional paper control card and needle
+replacing the traditional paper control card

-With SportIdent, you carry a ¨dibber¨ (illustrated) strapped to your
+you carry a ¨dibber¨ (illustrated) strapped to your

-which you poke into a hole in a metal box at the control site.
+index finger, which you poke into a hole in a metal box

-The box then bleeps and flashes to acknowledge your presence.
+at the control site.
+The box then bleeps and flashes to

-SportIdent is more popular than the rival Emit
+than the rival Emit system in

-system in Britain.
-Web
+Britain.
+Web site.

 - Springtime in Shropshire

-- Biannual event held over the late May Bank Holiday weekend
+- Biannual event held over the late May Bank Holiday

-in odd-numbered years,
+weekend in odd-numbered years, usually comprising three

-different areas in Shropshire.
+in Shropshire.
 Web site.

 - Sprint orienteering

-- Ultra-short distance orienteering, likely to be planned for
+- Ultra-short distance orienteering, likely to be

-a winning time of 12 minutes.
+planned for a winning time of 12 minutes.
+Note that this

 - SROC

-- South Ribble Orienteering Club, based in North Lancashire.
+- South Ribble Orienteering Club, based in North

-England's first orienteering club, founded 1964.
-Web site.
+Lancashire.
+England's first orienteering club, founded

 site.